 Ivory Joe Hunter

-He was born in Kirbyville, TX, to two musical parents: his mother was a gospel singer and his father, Dave Hunter, played guitar.
-A young Hunter took an early interest in music and 1933, made his first recording for the Library of Congress.
+He was born in Kirbyville, TX, to two musical parents: his mother was a gospel singer, and his father, Dave Hunter, played guitar.
+A young Hunter took an early interest in music and, in 1933, made his first recording for the Library of Congress.
 Hunter had his radio show on KFDM in Beaumont, TX, in the early 1940s and eventually became program manager.
 His first commercial recording was with Johnny Moore's Three Blazers.
 He started his label, Ivory, and recorded his first song there, his composition, "Blues At Sunrise," which became a regional hit.

 In 1942, Hunter moved to the West Coast, where he started Pacific Records.
-In 1947, he recorded for 4 Star and signed with the King label.
+1947, he recorded for 4 Star and signed with the King label.
 Two years later, he began to have hits on the R&B charts, such as "I Quit My Pretty Mama" and "Guess Who."
 On both of these, he was backed by some members of Duke Ellington's band.
 Hunter then signed with MGM and recorded "I Almost Lost My Mind," which topped the R&B charts in 1950.
 His "I Need You So" reached number 2 in R&B the same year, and Ivory Joe Hunter had become a hot commodity.
-He had a smooth delivery, and he began to be noticed in the country and & western music communities.
+He had a smooth delivery and began to be noticed in the country and & western music communities.

 Ivory Joe Hunter developed lung cancer and died in Memphis in 1974.